CloudLabs-Samples/EduLabs/Security-ISV/Azure-WAF/WAF_Azure_merged.md

     ![](../images/waf067.png)

-### Task 2 : Application gateway and its Components
+### Task 2 : Review Application gateway and its Components

 In this task, you can view the Application gateway and its Components